Jay Gatsby: Television

 Robert Montgomery, Robert Ryan, and Toby Stephens have portrayed Jay Gatsby in various television adaptations of Fitzgerald's novel.

 The character of Jay Gatsby has appeared many times in television adaptations.
 The first was in May 1955 as an NBC episode for Robert Montgomery Presents starring Robert Montgomery as Gatsby.
 In May 1958, CBS filmed the novel as an episode of Playhouse 90, also titled The Great Gatsby, which starred 50-year-old Robert Ryan as the 32-year-old Jay Gatsby.

 Toby Stephens later portrayed the character in a 2000 television film adaptation.
 In a 2001 review of the television film, The New York Times criticized Stephens' performance as "so rough around the edges, so patently an up-from-the-street poseur that no one could fall for his stories for a second" and his "blunt performance turns Gatsby's entrancing smile into a suspicious smirk".

 In The Simpsons episode "The Great Phatsby", Mr. Burns assumes Jay Gatsby's role, with the storyline spoofing the 2013 film adaptation.
 In the Family Guy episode "High School English", Brian Griffin is portrayed as Gatsby.

 Radio

 Kirk Douglas starred as Gatsby in an adaptation broadcast on CBS Family Hour of Stars on January 1, 1950, and Andrew Scott played Gatsby in the 2012 two-part BBC Radio 4 Classic Serial production.
+Ncuti Gatwa played Gatsby in the BBC Radio 3 adaptation Gatsby in Harlem in 2025 (written by Roy Williams), for which he won Best Performance in the inaugural British Audio Awards 2025.